 We are working with our content management system providers to ensure our templates are built correctly.
 This includes use of proper headings and nesting, WAI-ARIA labelling, and working functionality.

 Where links are identified by colour only, we are looking to add underlines or other visual cues.
-Where we wish to use colour only, for aesthetic branding purposes, we will change the hex code to make sure there is sufficient contrast.
+Where we wish to use colour only, for aesthetic branding purposes, we will change the hex code to make sure there is sufficient contrast, as well as ensure the text is large enough.

 We have used an auditor to pinpoint all pages with multiple or no titles, and are going through them all to ensure each has a single meaningful title.